British Airways 747 First Class London to San Francisco Review

 Seat

-The first class seat on the 747 is the type first rolled-out across the BA fleet in 2000.
-Regarded as the best business class seat in the sky, the iconic BA throne has been somewhat left behind while other first class products have evolved into enclosed suites and rooms.
-At the same time, business class seats have rapidly caught up and overtaken – you only have to look at Qatar QSuites and BAās own Club Suite.
-With all that said, itās still a very comfortable way to spend a long-haul flight; no matter if you have the seat reclined to a lazy armchair position, as a lie-flat bed, or bolt upright for landing.
+The 747 first class seat is the design BA first rolled out across its fleet in 2000.
+Once regarded as the best business class seat in the sky, BA’s famous throne has been left behind a bit.
+Other first class cabins have moved on to enclosed suites and proper rooms.
+Meanwhile, business class has caught up and, in some cases, overtaken it – just look at Qatar Airways’ QSuite and BA’s own Club Suite.
+Still, it’s a very comfortable way to spend a long-haul flight.
+It works nicely reclined like a lazy armchair, as a lie-flat bed, or bolt upright for landing.

 Access & Storage

-Storage isnāt too bad around the seat in the BA 747 first class cabin.
+Storage isn’t too bad around the seat in the BA 747 first class cabin.
 With the exception of 1A and K, all window seats have overhead luggage bins.
 Passengers in the 4 middle seats, and those on row 1, needed to find space in the bins above the window seats.
-Despite being a full flight, there appeared to be ample space for everyoneās carry-ons.
+Despite being a full flight, there appeared to be ample space for everyone’s carry-ons.

 Most seats have access to a narrow cupboard with a hanger, which is suitable for most mid-length coats and jackets.
 Longer length coats can be handed to the crew for hanging in the larger wardrobe at the front of the cabin.